 Rather than capturing beauty in nature, Artist Joyce Vukela-Mayer captures beauty through nature by creating reactive paintings on metal.
 Joyce starts with sheet metal which is formed into a canvas shape.
-She then uses various chemicals, water, paint, pigments and time, and allows the environmental forces of nature to direct the path of her paintings, many of which have themes from nature in addition to being formed through natural processes like oxidation.
+She uses various chemicals, water, paints, and pigments, and allows the environmental forces of nature to direct the path of her paintings, many of which have themes from nature in addition to being formed through natural processes like oxidation.

 Joyce’s desire is that many people will be blessed through her artwork: through the beauty of the artwork itself; through the scripture references which have become the hallmark of her signature; and through the tithes to her church.
 Her mantra is “When God tells you to paint, then you paint.”

 Joyce calls Lake Norman home.
-She and her husband reside in Sherrills Ford and enjoy boating, water sports, and enjoying the lake with friends.
+She and her husband enjoy boating, water sports, and relaxing on the lake with friends.

 I was told out of the blue from a total stranger who knew nothing about my story, that “If God tells you to paint, then you paint!”
 So, I painted…first on wood, then on canvas, and also on the computer.
 I found my style changing from attempting to capture beauty in nature, to beauty through nature.
 And then, I found it – art that is formed by the One through whom everything came into existence.